cafloyd/early-career/docs/career-dev/intro.md

 # 📈 Career Development

-So you're confident as a software developer, but what about as a career developer?
-Most of us don't learn how to be an employee in a way that best serves us.
+You're already developing software, now let's develop your career!
+A lot of the rules and expectations around "how to be an employee" go unspoken in many workplaces.
 Here I've collected tips that have worked for me, and advice I wish I'd heard earlier.